ChatGPT is incredible — for a thousand tasks. Merl is a crew of specialists, each tuned for one. Here's the honest comparison.

 | Résumés | Editor reads the posting, reframes your bullets for it — no invented experience | Generic unless you prompt-engineer each time |

 | Headshots | Shine: preserves your actual face.
-Tuned post-filter to reject drifted results | DALL-E 3 can generate, but doesn't train on your specific face |
+Tuned post-filter to reject drifted results | Can generate images, but the workflow is general-purpose |

-| Video | Cutter routes via Fal AI (Seedance 2.0, Kling, Veo) + Merl prompt + quality filter | Sora (paid tier), raw — no face-warp detection built in |
+| Video | Cutter routes via fal.ai (Grok, Veo 3.1, Seedance, Kling, Topaz) + Merl prompt + quality filter | Sora (paid tier), raw — no face-warp detection built in |

 | Writing in your voice | Echo: learns from your samples, persistent voice profile | Each convo starts fresh — you re-teach voice every time |

-| Price entry | $4.99 Day Pass · $19.99/mo Creator | $20/mo Plus · $200/mo Pro |
+| Price entry | $4.99 Day Pass · $19.99/mo Pro | $20/mo Plus · $200/mo Pro |

-| Free tier | 1 free cast per agent, no trial timer, no card | Limited GPT-4 model access with daily caps |
+| Free tier | 25 starter mana, no trial timer, no card | Limited GPT-4 model access with daily caps |

-| Platform | iOS + Android (soon) + Web (beta) | Web, iOS, Android, desktop |
+| Platform | iOS | Web, iOS, Android, desktop |

-| Data training | Never trains on your data | Opt-out required in settings (enabled by default for free tier) |
+| Data training | Never trains on your data | Depends on your ChatGPT plan and data-control settings |

 We're not trying to replace ChatGPT.
 Use it for: exploring ideas, coding help, long-form research, open-ended conversations, custom GPTs, anything where the task is unpredictable.